-These interviews helped determine the major objectives of proposed housing strategies, especially by showing which ideas are viable and have demonstrated feasibility in the Tahoe-Truckee region.
+These interviews helped determine the objectives of the Housing Action Plan, especially by showing which ideas are viable and have demonstrated feasibility in the Tahoe-Truckee region.

 The conversations identified potential opportunities for TDA to partner with these external organizations and others to collaborate on housing solutions.
 The JPA and Town of Truckee, who serve employers and employees in Truckee, would be important to coordinate with as TDA works to implement its plan.